 Adding a music publicist to your team is a big step.
-Publicity is, after all, vital to your career, and you want to get the best (and most) PR you possibly can.
+Publicity is, after all, vital to your career, and you want to get the best music publicist (and PR) you possibly can.

 A million years ago – on my very first day as an intern at a fancy public relations firm in NYC – I asked my supervisor, “What is PR, exactly?”
 He looked at me like I had ten heads and said, “PR is, well… it’s PR!”
 Hmmm… okay, glad we got that straight, I thought to myself.

 All this to say, if you’re a little confused on what PR is and the role of PR in your music career, you’re not alone!
 If you’re wondering how it differs from social media management, advertising, and other types of promotion – such as radio, which you may be looking into, I’ve got you!

 This is a common confusion among the music community, and it’s keeping a lot of musicians from reaching the success they deserve.
 That’s why I want to clarify EXACTLY what a great music publicist will do for you, and why bringing the right person onto your team can be more than worth it.